Cycling around Jersey: Part One

 As the weather was forecast to be nice all evening and the sun was getting lower in the sky, I decided to head underground to make the most of the sunshine predicted for Sunday.
 I only had time for one museum visit and this was the one to go to.

-The German Underground Hospital was hollowed out of the landscape by thousands of prisoners of war drawn from other parts of the Nazi occupied Europe.
-Today, it is one of the best preserved Nazi built structures in Europe and is a permanent reminder of Jersey's war story.
+The German Underground Hospital was hollowed out of the landscape by thousands of prisoners of war drawn from other parts of Nazi-occupied Europe.
+Today, it is one of the best-preserved Nazi built structures in Europe and is a permanent reminder of Jersey's war story.

-I particularly liked the thought provoking section about being or becoming an informant to improve your own situation and how you would react if a friendly looking Nazi solider greeted you in a friendly manner on the street in St. Helier or asked if he could use your washing machine.
+I particularly liked the thought-provoking section about being or becoming an informant to improve your own situation and how you would react if a friendly-looking Nazi soldier greeted you in a friendly manner on the street in St. Helier or asked if he could use your washing machine.

 Possibly the most retro hotel I've stayed in...

 I left the museum about 15 minutes prior to closing and rode along the quiet roads back to St. Helier to the hotel with an amazing sunset for company overlooking the Bay.